 Direct-current (DC) ties bridge the national electric system separation by taking alternating current electricity on one side of the separation, converting it to direct current, and then back to alternating current in sync with the other side.
 This arrangement prevents disturbances on either side of the interconnection from affecting the other side.
-These DC facilities allow Basin Electric to exchange capacity and energy between the Eastern and Western Interconnections.
-There are currently seven back-to-back DC ties in the U.S. with a total capability of about 1300 MWs that connect the eastern and western interconnection.
-Basin Electric has capacity or rights on four of them, including Miles City, Rapid City, Stegall, and Sidney.
+These facilities allow Basin Electric to exchange capacity and energy between the Eastern and Western Interconnections.